Alleged cop killer pleads not guilty

 According to reports gathered from ISP Investigations, Poulter testified that Watters indicated he heard Woodring’s address and knew of him and previous threats he had made to police.

-Watters told investigators Chisum drove his vehicle around theirs to the scene and while putting on their bullet proof vests, Chisum walked toward the house and saw a man walk toward the house.
-He then spoke to the driver of a blue car that was attempting to pull away from the scene.
+Watters told investigators Chisum drove his vehicle around theirs to the scene and while they were putting on their bullet proof vests, Chisum walked toward the house and Watters saw a man walk into the house.
+Chisum then spoke to the driver of a blue car that was attempting to pull away from the scene.

 Watters saw Chisum speak to the driver of the car, then run up the porch of the house.
-Chisum pounded on the door then Watters heard a loud shot, which was described similar to the sound of a shotgun, and saw Chisum run off of the porch then heard a second shot.
-Watters sought cover and lost sight of Chisum then indicated to Daly that he believed Chisum was down.
+Chisum pounded on the door, then Watters heard a loud shot, which was described as similar to the sound of a shotgun.
+He saw Chisum run off of the porch, then heard a second shot.
+Watters sought cover and lost sight of Chisum, then indicated to Daly that he believed Chisum was down.

 ISP reports show, Poulter said, that the driver of the blue car was Linda Woodring, mother of Nathan Woodring.

-Poulter said investigators spoke with other the female in the car, who said she had been staying at the house with Nathan Woodring’s daughter when she got woken up by Woodring who told her that he pistol-whipped somebody and that his mom was coming to pick her up.
-The female indicated that while leaving, she saw Woodring take a shotgun and another firearm that looked like an AK-47 out of a Chrysler vehicle.
+Poulter said investigators spoke with the other female in the car.
+She said she had been staying at the house with Nathan Woodring’s daughter when she got woken up by Woodring.
+He told her that he had pistol-whipped somebody and that his mom was coming to pick her up.
+The female indicated that while she was leaving, she saw Woodring take a shotgun and another firearm that looked like an AK-47 out of a Chrysler vehicle.
 There was no one else in the house after she left, the report indicated.

 Poulter testified that Woodring was arrested the following day, June 26, after an hours-long stand off with police.
 Reports show that the ISP SWAT members searched the residence and found no one else inside.